-Tripura TBSE 10th Madhyamik Result 2018 Date and Time: Result to be declared on June 12
+Tripura TBSE 10th Madhyamik Result 2018 Date and Time: Result to be declared today

 TBSE 10th Madhyamik Result 2018: Date and Time

-The Tripura Board of Secondary Education (TBSE) will release the Madhyamil result tomorrow on June 12.
-The time of result declaration is not yet known but will be out shortly.
-Students should maintain patience till then.
+The Tripura Board of Secondary Education (TBSE) will release the Madhyamil result today on June 12.
+The result declaration time is 9:30 am.

 Earlier, the board declared the results of class 12 Science examination on May 22 at 9 am.
 A total of 2803 students have cleared the examination successfully, which were conducted from March 8 to April 11 at various centres across the country.